Cure yourself from Periodontal disease through a treatment surgery, for healthy teeth and gums.

 Periodontal gum diseases may be as mild as inflammation to as severe as bone and tissue damage which could lead to tooth loss.
 Practicing good oral hygiene — daily brushing and flossing — is the best way to prevent gum disease.
 Bacteria builds up as plaque, which you can remove at home with brushing.
 When your brushing is less than ideal, the plaque can harden into tartar, which requires professional cleaning to remove.
 If that isn’t done in a timely manner, it may lead to gingivitis, which is bleeding and inflammation of the gums.
 Although gingivitis is usually reversible, if left untreated, it can develop into periodontitis.

 In periodontitis, the infection spreads to the gum line and below the teeth.
 It can affect the bones and tissues anchoring the teeth.
 It may also lead to teeth having to be treated with periodontal surgery.
-This may include deep root planing, and in worst case scenarios, extractions.
+A periodontal surgery may include deep root planing, and in worst case scenarios, extractions.

 The most common periodontal disease treatment is a deep cleaning targeting above and below the gum line.
 It removes the bacteria and stops the bacteria from spreading further into the gums.
 After periodontal treatment in the office, it is imperative to practice proper oral hygiene care at home.